theelectricbrain/PySeidon/README.md

 * Step 2: from a shell, change directory to PySeidon-master folder
 * Step 3: from the shell, as superuser/admin, type `python setup.py install`
   or `python setup.py install --user`
+* Step 4: choose to automatically resolve (y) or not (n) the dependencies
 * Finally, in order to test the installation, type `from pyseidon import *` in Ipython shell.

 Up-dating:
 * The code will evolve and improve with time.
-To up-date, simply go through the installation procedure again.
+To up-date, simply "git pull" or download the package and go through the installation procedure again.

 Recommendations:
 * The tutorials and package functioning have been designed for use in IPython shell: One can download IPython from [here](http://ipython.org/)